 To ensure secure and HIPAA-compliant communication, we encourage you to use the SimplePractice messaging system.
-This messaging system is specifically designed to facilitate secure and private communication between you and your therapist.
+This messaging system is specifically designed to facilitate secure and private communication between you and your provider.
 Rest assured that our SimplePractice messaging system is encrypted and protected.
-We are committed to maintaining the highest standards of security and privacy to ensure your peace of mind throughout your therapy journey.
+We are committed to maintaining the highest standards of security and privacy to ensure your peace of mind throughout your journey.

 Mobile Phone Calls

 Mobile phone calls are not 100% secure.
-HIPAA acknowledges only land-line phones hard wired from hand-set to wall employed by both parties as secure.
+HIPAA acknowledges only land-line phones hard wired from handset to wall employed by both parties as secure.
 If you engage with us via mobile phone calls, you are acknowledging and accepting the risks involved and you understand that River Oaks Psychology cannot guarantee confidentiality nor will we be held liable for any breaches of confidentiality due to mobile phone calls.

 Feedback During Treatment

 Feedback during treatment is always encouraged because it does not serve you well to be passive or agreeable in treatment while harboring unexpressed thoughts or feelings.
-Bringing up a conflict between you and your therapist offers an opportunity to work through differences, which can be therapeutic in itself.
+Bringing up a conflict between you and your provider offers an opportunity to work through differences, which can be therapeutic in itself.
 A therapy session may even be the best place to practice skills for confrontation, assertiveness, or healthy communication.
 It’s a safe setting for you to voice disagreement and clearly state your needs, leaving you better prepared to do so in the world outside of your therapy sessions.